-- Section 5310 Enhanced Mobility of Seniors and Individuals with Disabilities Program provides Federal funding to improve mobility for seniors and people with disabilities.
+- Section 5310 Enhanced Mobility of Seniors and Individuals with Disabilities program provides Federal funding to improve mobility for seniors and people with disabilities.
 This program distributes grant funds for capital expenses for vehicles and related equipment used to transport seniors and people with disabilities and activities related to mobility management.
-Funds may also be used for operating projects, travel training to instruct persons with disabilities on using fixed-route bus services, and capital projects to remove barriers at bus stops for persons with disabilities. - The Residential Energy Efficiency Program improves the comfort of homes and creates energy savings for income-eligible renters and homeowners in Franklin County.
-These free services are available year-round in Franklin County and include assessment of the home to identify energy improvements. - MORPC Housing Rehab Program helps low- and moderate-income homeowners maintain and improve their homes through several housing rehabilitation programs.
+Funds may also be used for operating projects, travel training to instruct persons with disabilities on using fixed-route bus services, and capital projects to remove barriers at bus stops for persons with disabilities. - The Residential Energy Efficiency program improves the comfort of homes and creates energy savings for income-eligible renters and homeowners in Franklin County.
+These free services are available year-round in Franklin County and include assessment of the home to identify energy improvements. - MORPC Housing Rehab program helps low- and moderate-income homeowners maintain and improve their homes through several housing rehabilitation programs.
 With funding provided by multiple agencies, MORPC has programs available to help with exterior repairs, emergency repairs and whole home rehabilitation.
-Basic program eligibility requirements are based on total household income, ownership of the home, and area of residency. - MORPC's RideSolutions program promotes sustainable transportation alternatives with the goal of reducing congestion in the region, saving commuters on their fuel costs and improving the environment. - MORPC's Air Quality Awareness Program seeks to address our region's air quality issues, and to inform and alert the public, local governments, businesses, organizations and individuals of the actions they can take to protect public health and reduce air pollution.
+Basic program eligibility requirements are based on total household income, ownership of the home, and area of residency. - MORPC's Gohio program promotes sustainable transportation alternatives with the goal of reducing congestion in the region, saving commuters on their fuel costs and improving the environment. - MORPC's Air Quality Awareness program seeks to address our region's air quality issues, and to inform and alert the public, local governments, businesses, organizations and individuals of the actions they can take to protect public health and reduce air pollution.

 MORPC identified the LEP populations within its MPO boundary, including Delaware and Franklin counties, Bloom and Violet townships in Fairfield County, New Albany, Pataskala and Etna Township in Licking County and Jerome Township in Union County.
-The total number of LEP persons according to the 2013 Census American Community Survey is 59,107 or 4.48 percent.
-The three largest LEP groups in the MPO area are Spanish (21,147) or 35.8 percent, African (9,358) or 15.9 percent, and Chinese (5,369) or 9.1 percent.
+According to the 2018-2022 Census American Community Survey (5-year estimates), the total number of individuals who reported speaking English less than "very well" is 25,704,846 or 8.2% of the total US populations (312,092,668).
+The largest LEP group in the MPO area speaks Spanish with an estimated 25,565 people.
+See below for a list of languages spoken within the MPO boundary.